DOT Physical for CDL & Non-CDL License Drivers

 Find a DOT Physical location near you or CDL Physicals locations.
 For more information visit the website: TeamCME.com

 This page is for informational purposes only.
 The FMCSA constantly update US DOT regulations and guidelines.
-For the update and complete information, please go to Federal Motor Carrier Safety Administration website.
+For the update and complete information, please go to Federal Motor Carrier Safety Administration website or Virginia DMV for Virginia state regulations.